ddjspiritdev/docxconverter/README.md

 The project's goal is to create a Restfull Webservice to convert docx file to pdf.

 It is a spring boot (V 2.2.6) project developed with kotlin  and IntelliJ as IDE.
-It was necessary  to use external libraries such  as apache.poi for document convertion  and apache.common.io to extract documents's metadatas.
+It was necessary  to use external libraries:
+ - apache.poi for document convertion
+ - apache.common.io to extract document's metadatas.

 The Api can be called from localhost at the port 8080 and provides 5 endpoints whose can be tested with postman: